ooni/backend-documentation/backend_documentation.md

  * Generates a Debian archive on S3.
 Uploads .deb files into it to make them available for deployment.

+The script has been designed to address the following requirements:

+ * Remove dependencies from 3rd party services that might become expensive or be shut down.
+ * Serverless: do not require a dedicated CI/CD server
+ * Stateless: allow the script to run in CI and on developer desktops without requiring a local database, cache etc.
+ * Compatible: generate a package archive that can be used by external users to install ooniprobe on their hosts using standard tooling.
+ * CI-friendly: minimize the amount of data that needs to be deployed on servers to update a backend component or probe.
+ * Reproducible: given the same sources the generated output should be virtually identical across different systems.
+I.e. it should not depend on other software installed locally.

 It is used in the CI workflow as:

 ```bash